sohkai/js-bigchaindb-quickstart/README.md

 Srs, just read through [index.js](./index.js) and see if you can make any sense of it.

-> :warning: You might want to check out the [current problems](#current-problems-that-block-usage) before commiting too far.

 The expected flow for making transactions:

 1. Go get yourself some keypairs!
 Just make a `new Keypair()` (or a whole bunch of them, nobody's